-Liquor board approves gas station sales, says no to Sunday sales
+Liquor board grants gas station permits, rejects Sunday variances for others

 Mike’s Esso on Seven Mile Beach, Jose’s gas station on Crewe Road, Brown’s Esso in Red Bay in Industrial park, and Rubis’ Seven Mile Beach were all approved to add package liquor to its product offering.

-However, three separate applications for Sunday sales permits from Liquor for less, and one from the Merengue Town Liquor store were declined.
+However, three separate applications for variances from Liquor for Less, and one from the Merengue Town Liquor store were declined.

 Add Comment